divergencymcr/divergencymcr.github.io/current/event/nov2018/index.md

 Stacy Makishi is a transplant from Hawaii.
 Like a bonsai plant, Stacy is small but old.
 She has been making art for over 30 years.
 A cross-fertilization of theatre, comedy, film and visual art, her work is as complex as it is accessible; humorous as it is challenging; visual as it is literate.
 It ranges across solo performances for stage, large-scale outdoor participatory projects and intimate one-to-ones.
 Also a teacher, director and mentor in international demand, Makishi believes in art’s transformative power and strives to share her creative process with others in order to put more aloha into the world.

 **To join the workshop:**
 If you are an artist of colour, experienced, emerging or just plain curious about exploring live art, we would love for you to join us.
-To request a place, please email us at <mailto:divergency@habmcr.org>.
+To request a place, please email us at <mailto:divergency@habmcr.org>

+**plus on Wed 21 Nov, 7pm at The Lowry | Pay What You Decide.**
+<a href="https://www.thelowry.com/events/stacy-makishi" target="_blank">Stacy Makishi: *The Comforter*</a>